IN THIS ARTICLE

 To be sure this medication is not causing harmful effects, your blood will need to be tested on a regular basis.
 Your heart function may also need to be tested.
 Do not miss any scheduled visits to your doctor.

-Trastuzumab is usually given once every 7 days.
+Trastuzumab is usually given once every week or every 3 weeks.
 Follow your doctor's instructions.

 Report Problems to the Food and Drug Administration